sdthomas91/n-g-spmu/TESTING.md

 ## Bugs

 - White Space down right hand side of screen - only on smaller screens

   - Systematically commented out each section and continued to refresh page.
 No section seemed responsible.
 Then commented out footer and white line disappeared.
 Added class of container-fluid and no-gutters to footer element and un-commented code and now working fine.

+- All fonts shrunk down to a tiny sizing and has thrown off entire web fonts -

 # SECTION TESTING